gert-wijns/train-app/single-module/adr/adr-002-separate-rest-objects-from-internal-objects.md

    - If we would use request validation specific checks, then it still leads to problems because ValueObjects used in the command which may be used elsewhere (not in a request).
 At which point they should not cause BadRequest anymore.

-Conclusion is valid annotations are great on request body etc, but must be separated from the rest of the internal code.
+Conclusion is valid annotations are great on request body etc., but must be separated from the rest of the internal code.

 ## Decision